GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 which cowpy
 ```

-Now let's make use of our cowpy package
+Let's make use of our cowpy package

 ```bash
 # directly from the bash terminal